 Get the Right Kit

 There is no point in spending a lot of money on accessories.
 However, take care to get the right equipment.
 Starting with your feet!
-You need to train with a pair of shoes that are specifically designed for running.
+You need to train with a pair of running shoes that are specifically designed for running.
 And treat yourself to clothing articles that will make running in cold weather or extreme heat more comfortable.

 Try and be as Organised as you can be